 - Introduction to Sociology (Hammond and Cheney) – LibreTexts (CC BY)

-- Introduction to Sociology (College of the Canyons) – PDF (CC BY 4.0) An update of the Hammond and Cheney text.
+- Introduction to Sociology (College of the Canyons) – PDF (CC BY 4.0)

 Introduction to Race and Ethnicity (C-ID SOCI 150)